Rascalov/MoodleAutomaticFileRetriever/README.md

 # MoodleAutomaticFileRetriever
 Console Course downloader for the Inholland Moodle  Environment

-#Build
+# Build
 Either download the jar (includes dependencies)

 Or you build it with maven on the console

-> Mvn clean compile install
+> mvn clean compile install package assembly:single

 --- more to be added ---